-As the number of motor vehicles on the world's roads increases astonishingly every year, the dependence on petroleum-based fuel increases almost uncontrollably [1].
-The increased use of non-renewable fossil fuels brings with their environmental problems such as the "greenhouse effect", health problems for city deliveries, and concern over the stability of fuel supply [2], [3].
-Accordingly, many countries are considering banning such vehicles, and many European cities have plans to ban combustion (petrol and diesel) vehicles by 2040 including the United Kingdom, China, France, Germany, India, Ireland, Israel, and Norway [4].
+As the number of motor vehicles on the world's roads grows astonishingly every year, dependency on oil-based fuel increases almost uncontrollably [1].
+The increased use of non-renewable fossil fuels entails environmental issues such as the "greenhouse effect," health complications for urban supplies, and uncertainty about the sustainability of the supply of fuel.
+[2], [3].
+Many countries are also considering banning such vehicles, and many European cities, including the United Kingdom, China, France, Germany, India, Ireland, Israel, and Norway, have aims to ban combustion vehicles (petrol and diesel) by 2040 [4].
 Another approach to reducing environmental pollution is by using electric vehicles (EVs) [5]-[9].
 Among EVs, electric bicycles (e-bikes) are receiving more attention worldwide due to their many benefits [10].
 With developing technologies, the worldwide sales of e-bicycles are predicted to grow from nearly 32 million units in 2014 to over 40 million units in 2023 [11].
 As reported by Research of Navigant[12], China is expected to be the largest market of electric bikes in the world.
 As shown in Figure 1, referring to the sale of about 30 million units from 2016 to 2025, China is the highest compare to the other country in the world.

 Nevertheless, Electric bikes are exposed to the country's guidelines and regulations [38].
-The development of an electric bike for a bike-sharing system requires that two main points of concern must be considered.
-First is the need of the operator to focus on a reliable, simple, efficient, sustainable but profitable system [39].
-A recent survey conducted indicated that cost and frequent motor fault were among the major obstacles in using e-bicycles while low-price, light-weight, longevity, and smart features were among the major incentives in using them [40].
+The design of an electric bike for a bike-sharing system involves the consideration of two key points of concern.
+First, the operator needs to concentrate on a reliable, simple, effective, sustainable yet profitable system.
+[39].
+A recent study found that cost and regular motor fault were among the key barriers to the use of e-bikes, whereas low costs, light weight, longevity, and smart features were among the key incentives to use them.
+[40].